AriPotter/LinguaLeap/README.md

 The app uses clean and modern typography, combined with intuitive icons for easy navigation and interaction.

-## Data Sources

-*   **Firebase:** Used for storing user data, progress, and other app-related information, ensuring seamless data synchronization and user experience.

 ## Technologies Used

 *   **Next.js:** A React framework for building user interfaces.